alekseiloginov/AI-ML/35 LLMs - Finetuning - Full, LoRA, QLoRA (IMDB Reviews Sentiment Classifier)/README.md

-Transformers - Finetuning - Full, LoRA, QLoRA (IMDB Reviews Sentiment Classifier)
+LLMs - Finetuning - Full, LoRA, QLoRA (IMDB Reviews Sentiment Classifier)

 IMDB movie reviews dataset is from Hugging Face: https://huggingface.co/datasets/imdb.
 In the dataset, `text` column holds the reviews, `label` is 1 is positive sentiment, 0 is negative sentiment.